Cubs vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Chicago Cubs and Seiya Suzuki will take on the Detroit Tigers and Kerry Carpenter on Tuesday at 6:40 PM ET, in the second of a three-game series at Comerica Park.
+The Detroit Tigers and Chicago Cubs will play on Wednesday at Comerica Park, at 1:10 PM ET, with Kerry Carpenter and Cody Bellinger among those expected to deliver at the plate.

-The favored Cubs have -120 moneyline odds against the underdog Tigers, who are listed at +100.
-The over/under for the contest is listed at 9 runs.
+The favored Tigers have -120 moneyline odds to win against the underdog Cubs, who are listed at +100.
+The contest's total is listed at 8.5 runs.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.